 If we think they are getting nervous or they start showing signs they want to go in, we place them back inside their cage and still stay close.
 We keep talking to them and often they come back out again peeping to see what we are up to.

 Extra hay is always a welcomed gift for a guinea pig!
 Filling their hay racks with fresh hay is a great distraction as is filling a box with hay ensuring there are adequate holes in it for entering and exiting.

-Saving empty cardboard boxes and cutting holes into them also make great hiding places so they can hide away from the new noises if needed.
+Saving empty cardboard boxes and cutting holes into them also make great hiding places so they can hide away from new noises if needed.

 Treating your guinea pig to a new toy or treats is another great way to distract them during bonfire night.
-No guinea pig can resist peeking out to investigate when a new chew stick or wooden chews, appears in their cage.
+No guinea pig can resist peeking out to investigate when a new chew stick or wooden chew appears in their cage.

 Our last guinea pigs were always very afraid of loud noises so we found changing the items in their cage just before the fireworks started worked wonders in distracting them.
 They would spend so long sniffing around every item that the fireworks had usually finished before they had!

 Signs Of Stress/Fear